spiral/docs/components/reactor.md

 ```

 ## Generators and Scaffoling
-In addition to low level element manipulation, spiral provides set of pre-created code generator and command to be used for application scaffolding:
+In addition to low level element manipulation, spiral provides set of pre-created code generators and commands to be used for application scaffolding:

 | Command           | Generator Class                               | Description                   |
 | ---               | ---                                           | ---                           |